 In her spare time Alicia and Joseph travel to visit their children and grandchildren and will be getting used to officially being empty-nesters.
 You can find them worshiping at Central Church of God in Charlotte, NC.

-Anna lives with her husband just outside of Great Smoky Mountain National Park.
-She first began in the Apologetics field witnessing to Jehovah's Witnesses, Mormons, and Christian Scientists.
-She now has three university degrees in the field and is set to complete her Masters of Biblical Studies from Reformed Theological Seminary.
+Anna first began in the Apologetics field witnessing to Jehovah's Witnesses, Mormons, and Christian Scientists.
+She now has three university degrees in the field and a Masters of Biblical Studies from Reformed Theological Seminary.
 She is a member of the International Cultic Studies Association and is both a Chapter Director and Ratio Christi's Cults and New Religions Specialist.